 Dr. Humenik, MartinOpen Resume

-Self-assembly is based on thermodynamics-driven autonomous mechanism of non-covalent interactions between distinct building blocks.
-Such “bottom up” formation of structures at different hierarchical levels is inspired by natural processes.
-These enable highly organized materials with exceptional properties such as bones, shells or spider silks.
+Self-assembly is based on autonomous mechanism of non-covalent interactions between distinct building blocks.
+Related processes do not require external energy source and have no limitation in dimensional scaling.
+Such “bottom up” formation structures at different hierarchical levels is inspired by natural processes, which enable highly organized materials with exceptions properties such as bones, shells or spider silks.

 Dr. Humenik, Martin